MSN Family (Individual Across the Lifespan) Nurse Practitioner

 - Orientation in May for new MSN students admitted for the summer semester

-- For students enrolled in GPNG 528 Physical Assessment and Differential Diagnosis for APNs course in November
+- For students enrolled in GPNG 528 Physical Assessment and Differential Diagnosis for APNs course in the fall

-- For students enrolled in GNFN 511 Foundations of Family and Individual Care II course in November
+- For students enrolled in GNFN 510 Foundations of Family and Individual Care I course in the fall

 Gainful Employment Disclosures